 With car sales hitting record highs, a common question I seem to keep answering is, “Justin, how should I pay for a new car?”
 While meeting with a client recently, he asked this very question.
 He actually had a few options he was looking at utilizing for the purchase and wanted my take on what I felt would work best.
 So with so many others asking as well, I decided to analyze each of the methods he considered.
 Perhaps a few of them are options you are exploring as well.

 Move over summer; there’s a new wedding guest in town.
 According to a 2015 survey, wedding bells are now ringing more in the fall than the summer.
-With the newly crowned wedding season king upon us, this CERTIFIED FINANCIAL PLANNER™ can certainly vouch for the vivid array of colors the Smoky Mountains offer as a wedding backdrop.
+September and October come in tops for the most weddings.
+This CERTIFIED FINANCIAL PLANNER™ can certainly vouch for the vivid array of colors and cool temps that the Smoky Mountains offer as an ideal wedding backdrop during this time.
 While the autumn equinox lends a picturesque setting, it may not be any kinder to your wallet than a summer wedding.
 Nevertheless, there are ways to actually have the wedding of your dreams (whether your Team Fall or Team Summer or anything in between) on a budget.
 Here are 12 wedding budget tips to keep your expenses under control.